Mzilikazi: Matabele Kingdom

 While Mzilikazi was generally friendly to European travellers, he remained mindful of the danger that they posed to his kingdom.
 In later years he refused some visitors access to his realm.
-The Europeans who met Mzilikazi included Henry Hartley, hunter and explorer; Robert Moffat, missionary; John Mackenzie, missionary; David Hume, explorer and trader; Andrew Smith, medical doctor, ethnologist and zoologist; William Cornwallis Harris, hunter; and the missionary explorer David Livingstone.
+The Europeans who met Mzilikazi included Henry Hartley, hunter and explorer; Robert Moffat, missionary; John Mackenzie, missionary; David Hume, explorer and trader; Andrew Smith, surgeon, ethnologist and zoologist; William Cornwallis Harris, hunter; the missionary explorer David Livingstone; and the German explorer Karl Mauch.

 After he was defeated by the Voortrekker Boers in Transvaal during the tribe's wanderings north of the Limpopo, Mzilikazi became separated from the bulk of the tribe.
 They gave him up for dead and hailed his young heir Nkulumane as his successor.
 However, Mzilikazi reappeared after a traumatic journey through the Zambezi Valley and reasserted control.
 According to one account, his son and all the chiefs who had chosen him were put to death on his orders.
-A popular belief is that they were executed by being thrown down a steep cliff on the hill now called Ntabazinduna [hill of the chiefs].
+A popular belief is that they were executed by being thrown down a steep cliff on the hill now called Ntabazinduna ("hill of the chiefs").

-Another account claims that Nkulumane was not killed with the chiefs, but was sent back to the Zulu Kingdom with a sizeable delegation which included warriors.
+Another account relates that Nkulumane was not killed with the chiefs, but was sent back to the Zulu Kingdom with a sizeable delegation which included warriors.
 During his journey south, he passed through the Bakwena territory in the northwestern Transvaal, near Rustenburg.
 At the time the Bakwena were struggling to repel repeated attacks from a neighbouring king, who laid claim to the territory that they occupied.
 Nkulumane assisted the Bakwena by leading his impi in a battle in which Nkulumane himself killed the neighbouring chief.

 Following this victory, the Bakwena convinced Nkulumane to settle in their territory, arguing that it would be futile to return to the Zulu Kingdom as his father's enemies would probably kill him.
 Nkulumane settled and lived with his family in that area until his death in 1883.
 His grave, covered in a concrete slab, is on the outskirts of Rustenburg in Phokeng.
 The site of Nkulumane's grave is incongruously referred to as Mzilikazi's Kop, even though it is his son who is buried there.

 After resuming his role as king, Mzilikazi founded his nation at Ntabazinduna mountain and his first capital was at Inyathi where he ended up meeting his old friend Robert Moffat whom he had met in the Transvaal Republic when he was coming from Kuruman which was the year when his son (Nkulumane) was born, Inyathi was abandoned in 1859 when one of his senior wives, Queen Loziba, died.
 His next capital was established at Mhlahlandlela in Matopo District where he is buried.
-This became his second and last capital until he died at eNqameni near Gwanda on September 5, 1868.
+This became his second and last capital until he died at eNqameni near Gwanda on 5 September 1868.